 Forces Help to Buy

 This scheme allows eligible members of the Armed Forces to apply for an advance of pay up to 50% of their salary (to a limit of £25,000) which can be used towards their deposit.
 This is then paid back over a period of up to 10 years through their monthly salary.
-The pilot scheme is running for three years and is intended to encourage home ownership amongst eligible Armed Forces personnel.
+This is intended to encourage home ownership amongst eligible Armed Forces personnel.

 Where the sale includes the property and the land on which the property is built, and you have complete ownership of both for an unlimited time.

 Some lenders impose a Higher Lending Charge if you only have a small deposit.
 At Nationwide, we don't.